geoHeil/sparkContrastCoding/README.md

 ## Event timeline

 ![delay](img/delay.jpg "Delay before pipeline step") Why is there such a huge delay until this task starts after loading and cleaning of the data?

+Why is spark spending so much time (see logs) in the code generator?